ROpdam/recommender_comparison/README.md

     - Ni, J., Li, J., & McAuley, J. (2019, November).
 Justifying recommendations using distantly-labeled reviews and fine-grained aspects.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP) (pp. 188-197).

 * [Amazon Shoes Clothing and Jewellery 5-core subset structured more like MovieLens 1M (Am-like-ML)](https://grouplens.org/datasets/movielens/1m/)
-    - Ni, J., Li, J., & McAuley, J. (2019, November).
-Justifying recommendations using distantly-labeled reviews and fine-grained aspects.
-In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP) (pp. 188-197).

 The data needs to be in the following format